FREE OF - The Bad Stuff

 Why saying 'NO' Matters.

 NO Formaldehyde.
-Used to harden and strengthen nail polish and also help in a preservative that guards against bacterial growth.
-This toxic ingredient usually causes allergic reactions, asthma, nausea, and even miscarriages.
+Used to harden and strengthen nail polish and works as a preservative that guards against bacterial growth.
+This toxic ingredient is known to cause allergic reactions, asthma, nausea, and reproductive harm.

 NO Parabens.
-Often used as preservatives, they keep bacteria, mold and fungi from growing in your cosmetic products.
-Parabens have been associated with the increased risk of breast cancer and skin cancer.
+Often used as synthetic preservatives, they keep bacteria, mold and fungi from growing in cosmetic products.
+Parabens has been associated with irritation and hormone disruptor.

 NO Dibutyl Phthalate.
 A plasticizer, this chemical is used to improve polish durability and gives a shiny look to nails.
 They are known as endocrine disruptors and associated with damage of liver, kidney, and even affect the reproductive system.

 NO Formaldehyde Derivatives.
 Formaldehyde Resin is a by-product of formaldehyde that adds depth, shine, and hardness to the nail polish.
-It can cause skin allergy, dermatitis, and even affect the reproductive system that may cause miscarriage.
+It can cause skin allergy, dermatitis, and even reproductive harm.

 NO Xylene.
 Used as a solvent in nail polish used to thin the nail polish so it won't get lumpy.
 Xylene often gives nail polish its distinguished odor.
 This chemical has been proven to be a common allergen whose vapors can cause eye, skin irritation, headaches, dizziness and nausea.